priontu/Atari_Pong_Gameplay_with_Reinforcement_Learning_using_TF_Agents/README.md

 ![myAgentPlays-7](https://user-images.githubusercontent.com/61733487/208229643-b8eeedd7-ae45-43e4-803a-399af94e5654.gif)

-The agent is still learning new things, but it has learned a way to beat the player consistently.
+The agent is still learning new things.
+It's having both wins and losses, but it has learned a way to beat the player consistently.

 Agent's Gameplay after training (over 300,000 iterations):